-Besides the historical landmarks, Athens has numerous of selections for modern style admirers.
+Besides the ancient landmarks and historical facts, Athens has numerous of selections for modern style admirers.
 Some of the sites combine neoclassical features, giving the typical essence of Athens and Greece.
 However, even modern, history is behind each one of them.

 1. Zappeion & National Garden

 Zappeion is the dream of a Greek living in Romania in the 1850’s.
 Zappas was inspired by poet Panagiotis Soutsos, who essentially introduced the concept of establishing parallel cultural activities and exhibitions modeled on the first world’s fair in London (1851).
 It was the time of industrial revolution of the 19th century, and Zappas wanted to keep pace with it.
 Today Zappeion hosts events in Aigli, and there is also an open-air cinema.

 Greek Parliament became famous during the Greek crisis (2007).
 Nonetheless, it consists of a major historical building, built as Bavarian King Otto new palace, onto the Boubounistras Hill (where one of the seven gates of Haseki Wall existed before, in the corner of Othonos & Amalias), during 1836-1862.
 Anafiotes workers came to work for its construction (a total of 520 people), that later created Anafiotika in Plaka.

 The monument that exist in front of the Parliament, depicts a dead soldier, designed in 1926-1929 and completed in 1932, and the Presidential Guard was assigned to guard it 24/7.

 The cable car base is located in Kolonaki, Ploutarhou & Aristippou.
 In 3 minutes times and a ticket of 7 euros you can get up to Lycabettus hill, enjoy the view, Saint George chapel and have a lunch or dinner.